Obama takes swipe at Snowden in spy reform speech

 "Moreover, the sensational way in which these disclosures have come out has often shed more heat than light, while revealing methods to our adversaries that could impact our operations in ways that we may not fully understand for years to come."

-Obama noted that only weeks before the Snowden revelations, the president had called for a "robust" public discussion about the balance between providing security and protecting personal liberty.
+Obama noted he had called for a "robust" public discussion about the balance between providing security and protecting personal liberty only weeks before the Snowden revelations.